PROJECT UPDATE

 SHELTERING IN A FREIGHTER’S FOREST.
 In 1958, after years of photographing the migratory birds that landed on his ships to rest during migration, Captain J.P.
 Perkins (pictured) created a mini-forest of potted trees for the feathered castaways.
 Image: J.P.
 Perkins / U.S. Steel.

-From 1928 to 1972, Captain J. P. “Perk” Perkins sailed the U.S. Great Lakes onboard freighters that carried ore and other cargo between Lake Superior and Lake Erie.
+From 1928 to 1972, Captain J. P. “Perk” Perkins sailed the Great Lakes onboard freighters that carried ore and other cargo between Lake Superior and Lake Erie.
 Perk had a unique passion for birds.
-For the majority of his life as a mariner, Perk recorded the migratory birds that sought shelter on his ships, including a cobbled assemblage of potted trees he set on freighter’s deck that the crew named Perk’s National Forest.
+For the majority of his life as a mariner, Perk recorded the migratory birds that sought shelter on his ships.
+He placed a cobbled assortment of potted trees on his freighter's deck to attract and better film the birds, an assemblage the crew named Perk’s National Forest.

 GREAT LAKES IRON ISLAND.
 From hawks to hummingbirds, Captain Perkins recorded over 150 species of migratory birds using his freighters as overwater refuges.
 The 622 foot Benjamin F. Fairless was one of several ships that hosted Perk’s National Forest.
 Image: Roger LeLievre / Shipwater News.